hasundue/vim-keycasty/README.md

 ```

 ## Configuration
-Keycasty refers updatetime for the time for which the pop-up automatically disappears if no input is received.
+The plugin refers the updatetime value for the time for which the pop-up automatically disappears if no input is received.
-Set it as an appropriate value.

 ```viml
 set updatetime=1000
 ```

 ## Commands
-- :KeycastyEnable
+#### :KeycastyEnable
+Enable keycasty in all buffers.

-- :KeycastyDisable
+#### :KeycastyDisable
+Disable keycasty in all buffers.

 ## Supported Vim Commands